3 min read

 • Maintenance and Repairs: Keeping the property in good condition is a constant responsibility.
 Emergency repairs and regular maintenance can significantly add to the workload.

-• Legal Responsibilities: Landlords must comply with a myriad of local and federal laws, including those related to tenant rights, safety regulations, and lease agreements.
+• Legal Responsibilities: Landlords must comply with a myriad of local and federal laws, including those related to tenant rights, safety regulations, lease agreements, and tenant screening.

 Costs of Being a Landlord